TareqNewazShahriar-Secondary/ElectronJs-App/README.md

 # ElectronJs App

-What this application is doing:
+What does this application do:
 * Prints contents of its own application window and a external web page.
 * Shows progress on taskbar while loadig the web page.
 * Shows OS level notification when printing is done.